Megha849/HygieiaDocs/pages/hygieia/API/api.md

 		# dashboard.properties
 		dbname=dashboarddb
-		dbusername=dashboarduser[MogoDb Database Username, defaults to empty]
+		dbusername=dashboarduser[MogoDB Database Username, defaults to empty]
-		dbpassword=dbpassword[MongoDb Database Password, defaults to empty]
+		dbpassword=dbpassword[MongoDB Database Password, defaults to empty]
-		dbhost=[Host on which MongoDb is running, defaults to localhost] dbport=[Port on which MongoDb is listening, defaults to 27017] dbreplicaset=[false if you are not using MongoDB replicaset] dbhostport=[host1:port1,host2:port2,host3:port3]
+		dbhost=[Host on which MongoDB is running, defaults to localhost] dbport=[Port on which MongoDB is listening, defaults to 27017] dbreplicaset=[false if you are not using MongoDB replicaset] dbhostport=[host1:port1,host2:port2,host3:port3]
 		server.contextPath=[Web Context path, if any]